Detecting changes in the mean of spatial random fields on a regular grid: Simulation study

 \subsection{Setup}

-As a variance estimator for scaling the test statistic, we choose the ordinary sample variance It is consistent and converges to the true variance $\sigma^2$ in $\mathcal{O}\left(\frac{1}{\sqrt{N}}\right)$ under the hypothesis and appropriate assumptions for the noise, where $N$ is the total number of observations.
 We choose the dimension of a random field to be $n\times n$ such that $n = m$ and $N = n^2$.
 To build the blocks, we choose $s_n = s_m = s$ around 0.6 such that for the block length $l_n = [n^s]$ and the number of blocks per dimension $b_n = \lfloor n / l_n\rfloor$ it holds $l_n \cdot b_n = n$.
 Preliminary studies indicated that both tests work best if there neither are blocks at the edges of the random field that are smaller than the majority of the blocks, nor if such blocks are left out completely.
-For generating the process variables $(Y_{i,j}: i, j \in \{1, ..., n\})$ we consider three different distributions, namely the standard normal distribution $Y_{i,j} \sim \mathcal{N}(0, 1)$, the $t$-distribution with 3 degrees of freedom $Y_{i,j} \sim t_3$, and the $\chi^2_2$ distribution with 2 degrees of freedom, that equals an Exp(\nicefrac{1}{2}) distribution.
-Contrary to the requirements in Theorem~\ref{th-LyapunovCLTfull}, the $t_3$ distribution does not possess finite $(4 + \varepsilon)$-th absolute moments. \\
+For generating the noise $(Y_{i,j}: i, j \in \{1, ..., n\})$ we consider three different distributions, namely the standard normal distribution $Y_{i,j} \sim \mathcal{N}(0, 1)$, the $t$-distribution with 3 degrees of freedom $Y_{i,j} \sim t_3$, and the $\chi^2_2$ distribution with 2 degrees of freedom, which equals the Exp(\nicefrac{1}{2}) distribution.
+Contrary to the requirements in Theorem~\ref{th-LyapunovCLTfull}, the $t_3$ distribution does not possess finite $(4 + \varepsilon)$-th absolute moments.

 To incorporate dependency, we use a symmetric Spatial Moving Average model of order $q$ (short: SMA$(q)$):